stoyan/Lizzy.js/README.md

 * AI-powered (I asked chatgpt a few things during development)
 * TypeScript-free (no build, remember?)
 * SEO-free (all client-side rendered, so SEO is out the window but who cares)
+* `package.json`-free.
+Just like the namesake, anything touched by a mailman is suspect

 ## Installation